ybbond/ybbond/content/posts/Inclusive Content Sharing/index.md

 The awareness of inclusivity had spread wider day by day.
 There is **Inclusive Design**, which concepts encourage you to think about **diversity** and **accessibility** when building products.

 Example of diversity: provide more gender dropdown choice knowing some people won't feel comfortable sharing their gender.
+Or perhaps, make the gender dropdown choice non-mandatory.
+Better yet, don't ask for it.

 ![Image courtesy of <a rel="nofollow noreferrer" href="http://www.sarahdopp.com/blog/2010/designing-a-better-drop-down-menu-for-gender/">post from Sarah Dopp</a>](gender-selection.png)